 My post includes some affiliate links to Amazon and if you make a purchase, I may receive a small commission which does not affect the price you pay.

 The variety that I have this year is Ziva and they supposedly have larger flowers and a “spicy” aroma.
 I don’t remember the variety that I have had previously, so I hope I like the “spicy” scent.
 I wish I knew if these were the ones I have had before that had a nice pleasant scent.

 I have planted ( if you call sticking bulbs on the top of a rock bed planting) ten bulbs in a large round bowl that I’ve filled about one-third full of smooth polished stones.
 They seem to hold the bulbs well and I hope that the roots will grow into the water.
 I put enough water to just touch the bottom of the bulbs.
-More may tend to make the bulbs rot.
+More water up on the bulb may tend to make the bulb rot.

 Blooming should occur about 3-4 weeks after “planting,” therefore you can plan the time you’d like them for presentation.
 I will have the fragrant blossoms to greet me each morning.
 I am so looking forward to this.

 And when you take your photographs, perhaps you will catch a glimpse of yourself as I see in this one.

 I also had the Amaryllis which bloomed too late for Christmas, but finally in early January.
 It grew to about 28 inches high and the blossom was three huge flowers.
 My amaryllis is the “Apple Blossom” variety .
 I will be so thrilled if I can keep it another year for re-blooming.
 Here is the post on amaryllis.